Here’s something which most targets of bullying don’t realize. Not even I knew this at the time I was being bullied.

-With bullies however, this may or may not change their behavior toward you and worst case scenario, might even make it worse.
+With bullies, however, this may or may not change their behavior toward you, and the worst-case scenario might even make it worse.
 However, you aren’t looking to change anyone’s attitude, you’re looking to take care of yourself and to achieve your own peace and happiness.

 It’s not about changing them, it’s about looking out for yourself and keeping your dignity and self-respect.
 It’s about taking appropriate measures to make you feel good.